Travlars/120-hour-epic-sax-marathon/sudoku.markdown

         [0 0 0 0 8 0 0 7 9]])
 ~~~

-Here `0` is used to encode an empty square in a sudoku board.
+Here `0` is used to encode an empty square in a Sudoku board.

 The `board` function is intended to transform a nested vector structure to
 some internal representation.
 Since these nested vectors work just fine for